centre-for-humanities-computing/canon-paintings-smk/README.md

 Dataset with metadata, images and embeddings can be found on [HuggingFace](https://huggingface.co/datasets/louisebrix/smk_canon_paintings).

-Full datafolder is not available here due to size limits but can be made available upon request (it is necessary in order to run the full analysis pipeline).

 ### Code

 - ```nbs/create_canon_data.ipynb``` contains code to define canon variables, clean the data and to create the final datafile used for the analysis